How would you like to pick apples near your home, ripe from the tree when they are freshest and tastiest?

 Brighton Permaculture Trust can help you

 Sussex is at the forefront of planting orchards for the future.
-This is due in part to the work of Brighton Permaculture Trust and our partners (Action in rural Sussex, Brighton and Hove Food Partnership, the Stanmer Orchard Group).
-We have ten years’ experience of helping people to plant and maintain orchards.
+This is due in part to the work of Brighton Permaculture Trust and our partners.
+We have over ten years’ experience of helping people to plant and maintain orchards.
 For a few videos of previous projects, see our YouTube channel.

 Why plant an orchard?

-- A source of food which can last for decades
+- A source of locally produced healthy food for years to come

-- A home for all kinds of wildlife
+- A home for all kinds of wildlife, improving biodiversity and creating new habitats

-- An opportunity to grow unusual apple varieties with wonderful flavours
+- An opportunity to grow unusual apple varieties and other kinds of fruits & nuts with wonderful flavours

 What we offer